DevExpress/devextreme-reactive/packages/dx-react-core/docs/reference/action.md

 # Action Component Reference

-React component that changes plugin's state.
+A React component that exposes a function that can be executed outside of the plugin containing it.

 ## User reference